etingof/snmpresponder/docs/source/configuration/plugins/logger.rst

 ++++++++++++++++++++++++

-Expands into a floating point number representing the number of seconds passed since start if UNIX epoch or SNMP Proxy Forwarder process start respectively:
+Expands into a floating point number representing the number of seconds passed since start if UNIX epoch or SNMP Command Responder process start respectively:

 * *${timestamp}:* 1496354552.59
 * *${uptime}:* 0003600.59